 What is the difference between CSR and greenwashing?

-Corporate Social Responsibility (CSR) is an international term that refers to the moral and ethical obligation of companies in their relationships with employees, the environment, competitors, the economy and other areas.
+Corporate Social Responsibility (CSR) is an international term that refers to the moral and ethical obligation of companies in their relationships with employees, the environment, competitors, the economy, and other areas.
 This is the major difference it has with greenwashing, as greenwashing is only environment-related.
 CSR can have to do with the environment, but not necessarily so.

 Plus, the term "greenwashing" is only used for malicious marketing strategies that don’t truly help the environment.
-In contrast, CSR may or may not be motivated by an organization's interest in polishing its image and advertise its products as something they aren’t.
+In contrast, CSR may or may not be motivated by an organization's interest in polishing its image and advertising its products as something they aren’t.
 If a company doesn’t report consistently over an extended period nor makes data available for public examination, their CSR can become greenwashing.
 But CSR isn't greenwashing by itself.

 How to tell if a company is greenwashing?